haerski/mortality/report.md

 1. To improve accuracy, we can add feature engineering and localized model selection by time series identifier.

 2. We can also choose the final predicted value according to the confident interval to improve our result since the exact AE is in the overlap of 5 models.

-We predict the shrunk AE on testing set.
-Our model will provide with predicting shrunk AE and confidence interval.
 # Conclusion
 # Future Directions